tilheartth32865/movierdm/README.md

-"The Irishman" (2019), directed by Martin Scorsese, showcased the potential of streaming platforms for financing and distributing ambitious, auteur-driven projects.
+The success of films like "Love, Simon" (2018) and "Call Me by Your Name" (2017) highlighted the demand for LGBTQ+ stories and characters in mainstream cinema.